iotJumpway/Microsoft-Examples/Intel-AI-DevJam-IDC/IDC-Classifier-GUI/README.md

 - Test on a larger dataset
 - Train more similar examples of the misidentified images
-- Increase the size of the images from the dataset to 200px x 200px
+- Increase the size of the training images from the dataset to 200px x 200px
 - Use a different model

 ## Testing On A Larger DataSet